-Many of the scuba-diving tours come to this area as well, where there are sunken ships, sea mountains, and cave rock formations.
+Many scuba-diving tours come to this area as well, where there are sunken ships, sea mountains, and cave rock formations.

 Another popular activity is deep-sea fishing.
 The major attraction is sail fishing.
 Fish caught here have weighed between 89 and 200 pounds.
 Sailfish are so plentiful that boat captains have been known to bet with a potential customer that if he does not catch anything, the trip is free.

-You can get there by water taxi (around $3.50 USD) or the glass-bottom harbour tour boat (around $7 USD) from Caleta Beach.
+You can get there by water taxi or the glass-bottom harbor tour boat from Caleta Beach.

 Pie de la Cuesta

 Pie de la Cuesta is a quiet strip of land roughly 6 miles northwest of Acapulco, bordered on one side by the Pacific Ocean and on the other by a freshwater lake (Laguna de Cuyoca) on the other.